Frequently Asked Questions

 Do you have a clinic on the westside?

 I am sorry, we have two clinics on El Paso’s east and far eastside.
-Our eastside office is at 1512 N Zaragoza Ste C1, El Paso, Texas 79936 and our far eastside office is at 3551 Rich Beem Ave.
+Our eastside office is at 1512 N Zaragoza Ste C1, El Paso, Texas 79936 and our far eastside office is at 3551 Rich Beem Blvd.
 Ste B, El Paso, Texas 79938.
 Please contact whichever office is most convenient for you.

 Where are you located?